flightaware/mongotcl/README.md

 Enumerate bson object as a list.

+* $bson to_array arrayName ?typeArrayName?

+Enumerate bson object as an array of key-value pairs.
+Embedded bson arrays and objects are set to contain subordinate bson in list format.

+if typeArrayName is specified, for each key of the key-value pairs, an element is inserted into typeArray for the same key with the value being the name of the bson datatype such as int, double, string, oid, etc.

 * $bson print

 Print is for debugging only, it sort of shows you what's in the bson object.